How Melba came to understand scrum to make software development efficient.

 Scrum is a communication tool.
 Scrum enables teams to synchronize effectively, work on things that matter, and reap the benefits quickly.
 To be anti-scrum is not to want to communicate effectively.

 Today Melba puts very small tasks into production 2 to 5 times a day without regression.
 Our users give us feedback every day that we are able to process quickly.

 We chose to work on short sprints: 1 week.

-Because a sprint is exactly that: freezing the development team's todo to allow it to work in comfortable conditions, without interruption and without change of direction.
-The dev team knows what to do for the next week and no one is going to bother them.
+Because a sprint is exactly that: freezing the development team's to do to allow it to work in comfortable conditions, without interruption and without change of direction.
+The development team knows what to do for the next week and no one is going to bother them.

 The sprint is made up of user stories (US).

 Before going into detail, here is a Trello card representative of a US below.
 Its content is described in the following paragraphs.